otabuzzman/SDK85/README.md

 # SDK85

 A kind of replica of the [Intel SDK-85](https://en.wikipedia.org/wiki/Intel_System_Development_Kit#SDK-85) for iPadOS.
-The app uses an Z80 emulator instead of 8085, so the original ROM required changes: The RIM and SIM instructions for reading and writing serial data on the SID and SOD pins of the 8085 have been replaced by IN 0xFF and OUT 0xFF, respectively.
-Masking interrupts with RIM and SIM have been replaced by NOP instructions.
-8085’s interrupts TRAP (4.5), RST 5.5 and RST 7.5 are handled by Z80’s NMI and INT.
+The app uses an Z80 emulator instead of 8085, so the original ROM required some few changes: RIM/ SIM for reading/ writing serial data on the SID/ SOD pins of the 8085 have been replaced by IN 0xFF/ OUT 0xFF instructions.
+Masking interrupts with RIM/ SIM are NOPed and 8085’s interrupts TRAP (4.5), RST 5.5 and RST 7.5 are handled by Z80’s NMI and INT.
 There is no support for RST 6.5.
-The changes make the new monitor a few bytes larger than the old one's 2 kB and is burned into a 4 kB ROM.

-**Note:** The call addresses of the monitor routines have changed due to modifications to the original monitor.
-The program examples on page 6-4 ff. of the printed manual use these routines and must be adapted accordingly.
+The changes make the new monitor a few bytes larger than the old one's 2 kB and it's thus _burned_ into a 4 kB ROM.
+The changes also affect the call addresses of the monitor routines in the original monitor.
+The program examples on pages 6-4 ff. of the printed manual use these routines and must be adapted accordingly.
 The values can be found in the file [sdk85.lst](sdk85.lst).

 The original ROM was taken from the *SDK-85 User's Manual* ([PDF](http://retro.hansotten.nl/uploads/sdk85/9800451B.pdf)).
 A transcript of the relevant pages (67 - 93) had been done with [AWS Textract](https://aws.amazon.com/textract/), followed by numerous AWK scripts, and eventually manually edited.
 Though the assembler is happy, overseen errors might still hide in the code.

 ### Usage

 Swipe the main view left to enter the TTY monitor, and right to return to the keyboard monitor.
-See _User's Manual_ for the usage of either.
+See user manual for the usage of either.
 Switching between monitors yields CPU restart without preserving RAM.
 Long-tap PCB to load a user program file with 8085 machine code at 0x2000.

+**Note:** Always set SP with EXAM REG (e.g. 0x20C2) before using the GO and SINGLE STEP commands.
+See user manual, p.
+4-6.

 **Working**
-- GO command (run a program, set SP before (!))
+- GO command (run a program)
 - SUBST MEM command (enter a program)
 - EXAM REG command (examine/ set registers)
-- SINGLE STEP command (debug a program, set SP before (!))
+- SINGLE STEP command (debug a program)
 - VECT INTR command (immediate RST 7.5)
 - TTY monitor (rather simple implementation)